DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 * Direct Post
 * Inline Frame (iframe)

 A HPP approach is where a user is redirected from a Drupal site to a third-party site in order to enter their payment details.
-If the transaction is successful, the customer is redirected back to the Drupal site with a one time authorization code or "token" that is then used by Drupal to immediately communicate with the HPP's API to validate the payment.
+If the transaction is successful, the customer is redirected back to the Drupal site with the payment authorization details.
+Depending on the specific payment gateway's security requirements, these payment authorization details may get sent back to the payment gateway's API to further validate the payment.

 Example HPP solutions: